-Contractor shall provide installation materials including, but not limited to, concrete footings, anchor bolts, and any other mounting hardware required for the complete installation of the site furnishings.
-Cost for installation materials is incidental to this pay item.
+Contractor shall provide-installation materials including, but not limited to, concrete footings, anchor bolts, and any other mounting hardware required for the complete installation of the site furnishings.
+Cost for installation materials these anchor bolts and mounting hardware is incidental to this pay item.